 - a statutory demand, which is a formal warning that you could be made bankrupt if you don’t pay the debt or make an offer to the creditor.

 If you have a lump sum that would cover part of your debts, you could ask your creditors whether they would accept a part payment and allow you to write the rest off.

-Alternatively, they may allow you to make monthly payments for an agreed period, after which the balance is written off.
+Alternatively, they might allow you to make monthly payments for an agreed period, after which the balance is written off.

 More information and help

 For more detailed information on each of the debt options outlined above, go to the National Debtline websiteopens in new window.